bosoftware/CanberraBus/README.md

 ### Prerequisities
-1. You mush understand GTFS file structure.
+1. You understand GTFS file structure.
 2. You know how to covert GTFS zip file to mysql database.
 3. You need a cloud server or web server which is supporting php.